Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ### Train and export your custom model

-To train it with your new training data, go to your Custom Vision project and click on `Train`.
+To train your model with your new training data, go to your Custom Vision project and click on `Train`.

-To export it, select tab `Performances` and `Export` button.
+To export the model, select tab `Performances` and `Export` button.
 Choose the `Vision AI DevKit` option to download your new custom model and finally uncompress them.

 ## Deploy your custom model to your device